wanghran/ECE232_Graph/Project_3/Project3_Report.md

 ## Question 17

 Those two policy graphs are almost the same with slight difference.
+State 33, 34, 36 and 42 the origin optimal policy suggests turning right, but the learned policy suggests turing down.

 ## Question 18
 ![λ against Accuracy](./plots/linzuo/Q18_1.png)

 ## Question 19

-From the graph, we can see that lambda associated with maximum accuracy is  0.8917 and the accuray value is 0.61.
+From the graph, we c·an see that lambda associated with maximum accuracy is  0.8917 and the accuray value is 0.61.
 The plot shows that there is a global minimum when the l1 regularization term is around 1.5.
 The relationship between lambda and accuracy is not linear or resembles any low degree polynomials.

 ## Question 20